 A: Of course your Graduation is a time of family celebration of your achievements and

 children are welcome to attend.
 However, the graduation ceremonies are formal occasions and we do not recommend that babies and young children attend.
 The production will include moments of darkness and loud music and noise, so if you do intend on bringing along younger guests you may want to consider bringing ear defenders.
 Unfortunately we cannot supply these.
 We respectfully request that small children be taken outside if they become unsettled during the ceremony so as not to disturb proceedings.

 Please also note that ALL guests, including babies and toddlers need to be in possession of their own ticket (£15 each) to ensure that we comply with the venue capacity restrictions.
-Please see our ticket booking policy.
+Please see our Graduation Booking Policy.

 A: Yes.
-If you wish to attend a future ceremony, either in July 2018 or January 2019; you do still need to reply however so please indicate this when you reply to your invitation.
+If you wish to attend a future ceremony, either in July 2019 or January 2020; you do still need to reply however, so please indicate this when you reply to your invitation.
 Please note that we do not automatically invite graduands to future ceremonies unless specifically asked to do so.

 Q: Applying for a visa to attend Graduation

-A: Please note: The information provided here is only general guidance.
+A: Please note: The information provided here is only general guidance and not formal advice.
 Requirements may vary from country to country and you must check with your local Visa Application Centre, British Embassy or High Commission for exact details of required documentation.